Nemessiah/network-tool/readme.md

 Network Tool is a CLI utility for generating vendor-specific network configuration commands from structured input.
 It is designed to reduce manual command creation errors by validating input and automatically replacing variables in predefined command templates.

+This branch is focused on adding support for storing configuration in a **database** instead of relying only on local YAML files.

 The tool is currently at **version 0.5** and is under active development.

 The primary goal of this project is to learn **Go** and software development in general.
 In addition, it aims to provide a flexible, vendor-agnostic way to generate validated network configuration commands from structured input.